 Cranberries, a powerhouse of antioxidants, have many nutritional and medical benefits and the easiest way to take advantage of these is by using cranberry powder.
 Their high level of proanthocyanidins helps lower the adhesion of microorganisms to the urinary-tract walls helping reduce infections.
 This is likely why cranberry was the original juice cleanse before juice cleanses became popular.

-- 230 grams rice flour (and a little extra for rolling)
+- 1 1/2 cups rice flour (and a little extra for rolling)

 - 1 teaspoon baking soda